jonelpareja/Jonel-Cloud-Computing-Projects/README.md

 1.4.3.
 City_List: Cleaning Job bus2025-cln-lst-cln-jonel executed (Note: Typo in provided step, likely meant bus2025-cit-lst-cln-jonel), producing cleaned outputs in CSV and Parquet.

 # 1.5.
-Data Cataloging (AWS Glue Data Catalog, Glue Crawler):
+Data Cataloging (AWS Glue Data Catalogue, Glue Crawler):

 1.5.1.
-Data Catalog Database: businesslicences2025-data-catalog-jonel was created.
+Data Catalogue Database: businesslicences2025-data-catalogue-jonel was created.

 1.5.2.
 Crawler: businesslicences2025-crew-jones was configured and run, targeting the cleaned, structured data (likely the Parquet files in S3 system folders) to automatically infer schemas and create tables in the Glue Data Catalog.
 This makes the cleaned data queryable using services like AWS Athena.

 # 2. Descriptive Statistics:
 2.1.
 Following data cataloging, AWS Athena was used to query the tables created by the Glue Crawler in the businesslicences2025-data-catalogue-jonel database.

 2.2.
-Basic SQL queries (e.g., COUNT, DISTINCT, MIN, MAX, listing values) were executed on each cataloged table (Folderyear_List_Cleaned, Businesstype_List_Cleaned, City_List_Cleaned) to generate summary statistics.
+Basic SQL queries (e.g., COUNT, DISTINCT, MIN, MAX, listing values) were executed on each catalogue table (Folderyear_List_Cleaned, Businesstype_List_Cleaned, City_List_Cleaned) to generate summary statistics.
 This includes:

 2.2.1.
 Total number of records in each list.